Jhalar railway station: History

 The Kotri–Attock Line was opened in 1891.
 Between Attock and Jhalar railway station, there is a beautiful hilly passage with seven long tunnels.
-The Jhalar tunnels, also known as "Seven Sisters", were built by the North Western Railway in 1895–97 during the British raj.
+The Jhalar tunnels, also known as "Seven Sisters", were built by the North Western Railway in 1895–97 during the British Raj.

 Station building and bungalows

-There are a few old bungalows and quarters for the railway officials around the station building that were once populated with families but now are just ruins showing the negligence of the railway authorities.
+There are a few old bungalows and quarters for the railway officials around the station building that were once populated by families of the station staff but now are just ruins.

 Facilities

 The station still lacks electricity.
-The railway officials working there use solar panels at night for lighting.
+The railway officials working there use the electricity generated and stored through solar panels for lighting at night.

 Services

 Currently the Jhalar station is a stoppage of three trains: